 Innovations underlying scaling in alignment algorithms

 Alignment tools have co-evolved with sequencing technology to meet the demands placed on sequence data processing.
 The decrease in their running time approximately follows Moore’s Law (see figure 2).
 Underlying this improved performance is a series of discrete algorithmic advances.
 In the early Sanger sequencing era, the Smith-Waterman and Needleman-Wunsch algorithms used dynamic programming to find a local or global optimal alignment.
 But the quadratic complexity of these approaches makes it impossible to map sequences to a large genome.
 Many algorithms with optimized data structures were developed to resolve this problem: in particular, Fasta, BLAST, BLAT, MAQ and Novoalign utilize hash-tables to make large scale sequence alignment more time-efficient, and STAR, BWA and Bowtie employ suffix arrays and the Burrows-Wheeler transform (BWT) to further advance ultrafast alignment.
-Unlike Smith-Waterman and Needleman-Wunsch, which compare two sequences directly, quite a few tools, including FASTA, BLAST, BLAT, MAQ and STAR adopt a two-step seed-and-extend strategy.
+Unlike Smith-Waterman and Needleman-Wunsch, which compare and align two sequences directly, quite a few tools, including FASTA, BLAST, BLAT, MAQ and STAR adopt a two-step seed-and-extend strategy.
 They are not guaranteed to find the optimal alignment but can significantly speed up sequence alignment because they need not compare the query and target sequences base by base.
 BWA and Bowtie further optimize by only searching for exact matches to the seed [10].
 The inexact match and extension approach can be converted into an exact match method by enumerating all combinations of mismatches and gaps.

 In addition to algorithmic improvement, database formatting and sequence indexing are widely utilized.
 BLAST and MAQ first format the sequence database into more compact binary files.
 These two as well as FASTA build indexes for query sequences each time and then scan the target sequences.
 However, BLAT, Novoalign, STAR, BWA and Bowtie only need to build the index offline once for the target databases and are then ready for batch queries.
 In particular, STAR, BWA and Bowtie can significantly reduce the marginal mapping cost, i.e. the time it takes to map a single read, but require a relatively large amount of time to build a fixed index.
-In general, we can find a negative correlation between the marginal mapping time ..and the time to construct the fixed index (figure 2).
+In general, we can find a negative correlation between the marginal mapping time (i.e. the time to map a single read) and the time to construct the fixed index (figure 2).
 Decreasing the first by increasing the later makes BWA, Bowtie and STAR better suited to handle progressively larger NGS datasets.
 However, many of these short read alignment algorithms are not suitable for long reads.
-As long read technologies continue to improve there will be an ever greater need to develop new algorithms capable of delivering similar speed improvements seen in short read alignment [10]
+As long read technologies continue to improve there will be an ever greater need to develop new algorithms capable of delivering similar speed improvements seen in short read alignment [10].

 Compression

 The explosion of sequencing data has created a need for efficient methods of storage and transmission.
-General algorithms like Lempel-Ziv offer great compatibility, good speed and acceptable compression efficiency on sequencing data and are widely used [11] However, to further reduce the storage footprint and transmission time, customized algorithms are needed.
+General algorithms like Lempel-Ziv offer great compatibility, good speed and acceptable compression efficiency on sequencing data and are widely used [11].
+However, to further reduce the storage footprint and transmission time, customized algorithms are needed.
 Many researchers use the SAM/BAM (Sequence/Binary Alignment/Map) format to store reads.
 A widely accepted compression method, CRAM, is able to shrink BAM files by ~30% losslessly and more if one uses lossy compression on the quality scores [12].
 CRAM only records the reference genome and applies Huffman coding to the result.
 Developing new and better compression algorithms is an active research field.
 We believe high compatibility and the balance between usability and compression are the keys for moving forward.

 Cloud computing